Remember to cite LawCareers.Net on your application form if you apply to Clifford Chance.

 We are a truly pioneering law firm.
 Working together, we offer incomparable legal expertise.

 Our firm spans jurisdictions, cultures, languages.
 In a world where commercial success increasingly relies on globalisation, we offer clients a truly international perspective.
-Our network encompasses 35 offices in 25 countries and we continue to extend our global footprint, most recently in Seoul and our first base in Africa, Casablanca.

 Our work is complex, challenging, exhilarating.
 We work with multinationals, governments and regulatory bodies.
 Many of our deals are newsworthy.
 Often they demand specific knowledge that only international, cross-practice teams can provide.